fdfragoso/fdfragoso/README.md

 ### What I am working on 👨‍💻

+- Lego Super Mario
 - <a href="https://www.theforestquartet.org/">The Forest Quartet Game</a>
-- The Chicken Coup
 - <a href="https://www.microverse.org/">Microverse</a> and <a href="https://www.theodinproject.com/home">The Odin Projects</a>
-- Blender Tools
+- Reverse Perspective for a short movie

 ### Find me elsewhere 🌎